AlexisAoun/brique.rs/README.md

 # brique.rs
 ## What is brique.rs ?

-Brique.rs is a multi-perceptron layer (MLP) Rust library developped from scratch with the use of no other libraries.
+Brique.rs is a multi-perceptron layer (MLP) library developped in rust from scratch without using any other library.

 Everything was made from scratch :